Worried about your job in the current climate?

 Hedge funds, by contrast, have seen their asset growth decline as overall returns over the past decade have trailed the S&P, although capital still flows disproportionately into the larger funds (AuM > $5 billion) as investors prioritize reputation and track record.

-For those interested in further specializing in alternative investments, check out the Chartered Alternative Investments Analyst (CAIA) designation.
+For those interested in further specializing in alternative investments, it is worth checking out the CFA Program (with Private Markets Specialized Pathways), or the Chartered Alternative Investments Analyst (CAIA) designation.

-Meanwhile, passive investments overall grew faster than any other product category – mainly driven by equity and fixed income ETFs growth – with total AuM rising by 19% in 2021.
-Although the passive products market growth is expected to continue the next 5 years, revenue will remain at a ~1% CAGR due to the already depressed pricing.
+Meanwhile, passive investments overall grew faster than any other product category – mainly driven by equity and fixed income ETFs growth – with total AuM rising by 9% in 2023.
+Although the passive products market growth is expected to continue the next 5 years, it’s contribution as a % of revenue is expected to remain stagnant even by 2028 due to tight margins.

 The increased share of passive investments is driven by both institutional and retail investors’ demands.
 The separation between alpha and beta will accelerate as investors increase their investment allocation to passive products in search of low fees and broad beta market exposure.